-The following table sets forth information, as of April 3, 2018, unless otherwise indicated, with respect to each person known by us to be the beneficial owner of more than five percent (5%) of the outstanding shares of our Common Stock or Series G Preferred Stock.
+The following table sets forth information, as of April 2, 2019, unless otherwise indicated, with respect to each person known by us to be the beneficial owner of more than five percent (5%) of the outstanding shares of our Common Stock.
 Except as indicated otherwise, the beneficial owners named below have sole voting and investment power with respect to the shares indicated as beneficially owned.

-Name and Address of Beneficial Owner Title of Class Number of Shares Beneficially Owned Percent of Class (1)

-The Vanguard Group, Inc. Common Stock 15,172,568 (2) 10.1%
+Name and Address of Beneficial Owner Title of Class Number of Shares Beneficially Owned Percent of Class (1) The Vanguard Group, Inc. 100 Vanguard Blvd.
+Malvern, Pennsylvania 19355 Common Stock 15,454,366 (2) 10.9% BlackRock, Inc. 55 East 52 nd Street New York, New York 10055 Common Stock 8,971,475 (3) 6.3%

-100 Vanguard Blvd. , , , , , , , , , , , , , , , , , , , ,

-Malvern, Pennsylvania 19355

-BlackRock, Inc. Common Stock 8,876,555 (3) 5.9%

-55 East 52 nd Street

-New York, New York 10055

-AJO, LP Common Stock 3,688,646 (4) 2.5%

-230 S. Broad Street, 20 th Floor

-Philadelphia, Pennsylvania 19102

-Gunnar Investments Inc. Series G 1 (5) 100.0%

-1900 520 3 rd Street SW Preferred Stock

-Calgary, Alberta T2P 0R6

-- Percentage of shares does not exceed 1%. - (1) The percent of class beneficially owned is calculated based on 149,600,417 shares of our Common Stock issued and outstanding as of April 3, 2018, and one share of our Series G Preferred Stock issued and outstanding as of April 3, 2018, in addition, if a person has the right to acquire beneficial ownership of shares within 60 days following April 3, 2018, those shares are deemed bene ficially owned by that person as of that date and are deemed to be outstanding solely for the purpose of determining the percentage of Common Stock that he or she owns.
-Those shares are not included in the computations for any other person. - (2) Based on Schedule 13G/A (Amendment No. 8) filed on February 12, 2018 by The Vanguard Group, Inc. ("Vanguard"), an investment adviser, which has sole voting power over 183,003 shares, sole dispositive power over 14,982,327 shares, shared voting power over 20,501 shares, and shared dispositive power over 190,241 shares.
-The Schedule 13G/A (Amendment No. 8) further indicates that Vanguard Fiduciary Trust Company, a wholly-owned subsidiary of Vanguard, is the beneficial owner of 169,740 shares as a result of its serving as investment manager of collective trust accounts, and Vanguard Investments Australia, Ltd., a wholly-owned subsidiary of Vanguard, is the beneficial owner of 33,764 shares as a result of its serving as investment manager of Australian investment offerings. - (3) Based on Schedule 13G/A (Amendment No. 8) filed on January 29, 2018 by BlackRock, Inc., a parent holding company for a number of investment management subsidiaries, which has sole voting power with respect to 8,050,101 shares and sole dispositive power over all 8,876,555 shares. - (4) Based on Schedule 13G/A filed on February 5, 2018 by AJO, LP, an investment advisor, which has sole voting power over 2,213,788 shares and sole dispositive power over 3,688,646 shares. - (5) As of April 3, 2018, the one issued and outstanding share of our Series G Preferred Stock had voting rights equivalent to 449,929 shares, or 0.3%, of our Common Stock.
+- (1) The percent of class beneficially owned is calculated based on 142,081,375 shares of our Common Stock issued and outstanding as of April 2, 2019.
+In addition, if a person has the right to acquire beneficial ownership of shares within 60 days following April 2, 2019, those shares are deemed beneficially owned by that person as of that date and are deemed to be outstanding solely for the purpose of determining the percentage of Common Stock owned.
+Those shares are not included in the computations for any other person. - (2) Based on Schedule 13G/A (Amendment No. 10) filed on February 12, 2019 by The Vanguard Group, Inc. ("Vanguard"), an investment adviser, which has sole voting power over 147,346 shares, sole dispositive power over 15,302,188 shares, shared voting power over 20,501 shares, and shared dispositive power over 152,178 shares.
+The Schedule 13G/A further indicates that Vanguard Fiduciary Trust Company, a wholly-owned subsidiary of Vanguard, is the beneficial owner of 131,677 shares as a result of its serving as investment manager of collective trust accounts, and Vanguard Investments Australia, Ltd., a wholly-owned subsidiary of Vanguard, is the beneficial owner of 36,170 shares as a result of its serving as investment manager of Australian investment offerings. - (3) Based on Schedule 13G/A (Amendment No. 9) filed on February 6, 2019 by BlackRock, Inc., a parent holding company for a number of investment management subsidiaries, which has sole voting power with respect to 8,165,717 shares and sole dispositive power over all 8,971,475 shares.